Darkcybe/darkcybe.github.io/_posts/Ethical Hacking Tools/Credential Access/2022-09-27-BurpSuite.md

 ---
 title: BurpSuite
-categories: [Ethical Hacking Tools,Credential Access]
+categories: [Ethical Hacking Tools, Frameworks and Suites]
 tags: [burpsuite, credential access (TA0006), brute force (T1110)]
 comments: true
 ---

-# Overview
+## Overview

 Burp Suite is a Java application that can be used to secure or penetrate web applications.
 It comes pre-installed on Kali Linux and ParrotOS, however can be installed on your operating system of choice via the community edition download on their website.
 The suite consists of different tools, such as;